fusiondew/Xeverous.github.io/content/cpp_tutorial/from_scratch/06_pointers/04_null_pointers.md

 `p1` holds a valid address of an integer which holds 0. `p2` holds invalid address.

 In other words, `p1` points to a valid object which has a certain value, `p2` does not point to any object.
+Don't be fooled by the zero - it's a valid integer.
+Similarly, there is a big difference in no mark (null) and a failed test (score 0).

 ![0 vs null](http://i.imgur.com/7QMhUom.jpg)